 Book through our website or mobile app (required) so that we can cover you with insurance, space availability, and our 24/7 customer support.
 We love to travel as much as you so we make it as easy as possible!
 There are no size limits for suitcases or backpacks stored with Bounce.
 For less than a cup of coffee per bag, you can enjoy your entire day without dragging your bags with you!

 Here are some ideas for making the most of your time in Reno now that you are free from your baggage.
 Some notable places to relax before a flight are Donner Memorial State Park, Chimney Beach, and Secret Cove Nude Beach.
 You can also go for a hike around Desolation Wilderness, Emerald Bay State Park, and Van Sickle Bi-State Park.
 And if you’re looking for a night on the town, check out Red Rock Bar, Coney Island Bar, and Players.

 How do I store luggage in Reno with Bounce?You can store your luggage very quickly and easily.
 Simply select a location here.
 Find the shop that meets your preferences in terms of location & hours.
 Once you’ve chosen a location, you can book in under 2 minutes.
-We’ll ask for payment details upfront, but you can cancel your reservation if you end up not needing it.

 Space does fill up so booking before you go there is required, but you can show up right away.
 With your booking confirmation in hand, we’ll give you the exact details and directions to the shop.
 Once there, all you have to do is show your booking confirmation and we’ll tag and check in your bags.

 You’re now free to enjoy Reno without your things!

 Bounce is trusted by 100,000+ customers, worldwide

 We have locations everywhere.
 Find luggage storage near you.

 Store your bags wherever in the world you find yourself.